- No membership fees

 Other Things To Consider

-- Redemption Variety & Restrictions: The points that you accrue with the AARP Card can be redeemed for a statement credit, a bank-account deposit, gift cards or travel.
-Unlike other Chase rewards cards, however, the AARP Card unfortunately won’t allow you to transfer points to other Chase credit-card accounts for pooling purposes.
-Redemption also requires a minimum of 2,000 points.
+- Redemption Variety & Restrictions: The cash that you earn with the AARP Card can be redeemed for a statement credit, a bank-account deposit, gift cards or merchandise.
+Redemption also requires a minimum of $16.

-- Below Average Regular APR: A 18.49% interest rate isn’t cheap in absolute terms, but it is below the 20.93% average for credit cards that require good credit for approval.
+- Below Average Regular APR: A 18.99% (V) interest rate isn’t cheap in absolute terms, but it is below the 19.73% average for credit cards that require good credit for approval.
 That’s nice to know in case you ever slip up, but it’s still best to approach this card with the mindset that you will always pay your bill in full.

-- Percentage Of All Purchases Donated To Charity: You will earn not only 3 points per $1 spent at restaurants, but also $0.10 from every such transaction will be donated to the AARP’s Drive to End Hunger, up to a total of $1.1 million in 2016.
+- Percentage Of All Purchases Donated To Charity: AARP will donate $10 for every new account to the AARP foundation, along with 1% of eligible purchases.
 This is no way diminishes your ability to earn rewards, so it’s nothing but a nice touch.

 - 24/7 Live Customer Service: Anytime you have a question about your account, day or night, you’ll be able to speak with a real, live customer-service representative.
 That’s always nice to know.